nvanbenschoten/motion/README.md

 Configurations
 --------------

-There are four attributes that can be changed to adjust the parallax effect of the ImageView.
+There are three attributes that can be changed to adjust the parallax effect of the ImageView.
 Each can be accessed either through XML attributes or through Java functions.

 * parallaxIntensity (float) - adjusts the strength of the parallax effect, giving control over the